randombishop/fc_bots/README.md

 4) Run the test suite:
 ```
 ./run_tests # to run all tests
+python -m unittest tests/test_word_cloud.py   # to run one group of tests
 python -m unittest tests/test_word_cloud   # to run one group of tests
 python -m unittest tests.test_word_cloud.TestWordCloud.test8   # to run a specific test
 ```